Jaffa/amazon-music/DEVELOPMENT.md

 Looking at a de-minified version of `digitalMusicWebPlayer.js` suggests that the alternative for Music Unlimited would be `isMusicSubscription == true`.

+It seems like, that collections with a `catalogue_` prefix as contain restults, which are available by Amazon Music.
+The collections with `library_` prefix therefor may contain stuff of your own library.

 ### Library

 In `albums`, we post-filter the results to only include items that are `PRIME`.
 Items that are streamable but not prime, seem to have the value `NOT_PRIME` in the same field (but this _might_ be cross-regional).